AutoDRIVE-Ecosystem/autodrive-ecosystem.github.io/docs/competitions/roboracer-sim-racing-guide-2024.md

 ### 1.4.
 Environment

 Simulated environments can be developed using AutoDRIVE's modular infrastructure development kit (IDK), or imported from third-party tools and open standards.
-Specifically, the autonomous racing scenario was created based on the binary occupancy grid map of a real-world F1TENTH racetrack, called "Porto", using a third-party 3D modeling software, and was imported and post-processed within AutoDRIVE Simulator to make it physically and graphically "sim-ready".
+Specifically, the autonomous racing scenario was created based on the binary occupancy grid map of a real-world RoboRacer racetrack, called "Porto", using a third-party 3D modeling software, and was imported and post-processed within AutoDRIVE Simulator to make it physically and graphically "sim-ready".

 These environments are simulated by conducting mesh-mesh interference detection and computing contact forces, frictional forces, momentum transfer, as well as linear and angular drag acting on all rigid bodies in the scenario.